call518/MCP-OpenStack-Ops/README.md

 ---

+> **⚠️ Important**: This project supports multiple OpenStack releases (Stein to Flamingo). **Always use the correct OpenStack SDK version** that matches your deployment.
+See the [Version Compatibility Matrix](#version-compatibility-matrix) for detailed version mappings.

 ## Features

-- ✅ **OpenStack Integration**: Direct integration with OpenStack SDK for real-time cluster operations. ([SDK Release Matrix](https://releases.openstack.org/teams/openstacksdk.html))
+- ✅ **OpenStack Integration**: Direct integration with OpenStack SDK for real-time cluster operations with **version-aware compatibility**.
 - ✅ **Large-Scale Environment Support**: Pagination and limits for environments with thousands of instances.
 - ✅ **Comprehensive Monitoring**: **Enhanced cluster status reports** with hypervisor health, resource utilization (CPU/memory/disk), service monitoring, health scoring, and issue detection.
 - ✅ **Complete Service Coverage**: **24 comprehensive tools** covering Identity, Compute, Network, Storage, Image, and Orchestration services.